Well of Moses: Creation

 The work was executed for Philip the Bold in a style combining the elegance of International Gothic with a northern realism, but with a monumental quality unusual in either.
-It was carved from stone quarried in Asnières, near Dijon, and consisted of a large crucifixion scene or "Calvary", with a tall slender cross surmounting a hexagonal base which was surrounded by the figures of the six prophets who had foreseen the death of Christ on the Cross (Moses, David, Jeremiah, Zachariah, Daniel and Isaiah).
+It was carved from stone quarried in Asnières, near Dijon, and consisted of a large crucifixion scene or "Calvary", with a tall slender cross surmounting a hexagonal base which was surrounded by the figures of the six prophets who had foreseen the death of Christ on the Cross (Moses, David, Jeremiah, Zechariah, Daniel and Isaiah).
 Standing on slender colonnettes on the corners between these prophets are six weeping angels.
 All the figures, including the lost Calvary group, were painted and gilded by Jean Malouel, and some of this paint remains.
 Thanks to the survival of the ducal accounts, the commission and ongoing work is unusually well documented.
 It was traditionally assumed that the Calvary scene would have included the Virgin Mary, Mary Magdalen, and St. John, though recent research (based on a close reading of the archives and an examination of the fixing-points on top of the base) suggests that there was only one figure, the Magdalen, embracing the foot of the Cross.

 The work also contains a crypto-portrait of Philip the Bold as Jeremiah, the favoured prophet of the Carthusian order.
 When compared with the sculpture of Philip the Bold in the portal of the church, the two sculptures bear a striking resemblance to each other: prominent, rounded chin, large nose, deep set eyes with distinctive arched eyebrows.
 Also, Jeremiah is the only figure not depicted in blue or gold, he wears purple and green, the colours of Burgundy.

 The structure originally consisted of four elements: the well itself around four meters deep and fed by water channelled from the nearby river Ouche, the hexagonal pier, sunk in the center of the well (adorned with the prophets and angels), a terrace measuring 2.8 meters across sitting atop the pillar, and the cross which rose from the center.

 Conservation

 Situated in the central courtyard of what was then the main cloister, the building enclosing the well was added in the 17th century, when the upper parts of the work were already suffering from weather damage.
 The work was further damaged in 1791, during the French Revolution.
-The name of "Well of Moses" (Puits de Moïse in French) appears during the 19th century.
+The name "Well of Moses" (Puits de Moïse in French) appears during the 19th century.

 Only fragments of the Crucifixion survive, including the head and torso of Christ; they are now housed in the Musée Archéologique in Dijon.
 The hexagonal base with its sculptures remains in what is now the Hospital de la Chartreuse, and can be seen by tourists.